-During 2023, the U.S. dollar, on average strengthened relative to the Canadian dollar by 3.7%.
-In general, a stronger U.S. dollar increases the value of the Company's U.S. dollar denominated sales and the sales prices achieved by the Company's primary pork processing and hog production operations.
+During 2024, the U.S. dollar, on average strengthened relative to the Canadian dollar by 1.5%.
+In general, a stronger U.S. dollar increases the value of the Company's U.S. dollar denominated sales and the sales prices achieved by the Company's Pork Complex.
 Conversely, it increases the cost of raw materials and ingredients across the business.
-Over the longer-term, a stronger U.S. dollar increases the relative competitiveness of the domestic Canadian packaged goods operation, as imports of competing products from the U.S. become less competitive while exporting into the U.S. market becomes more attractive to the Company.
+Over the longer-term, a stronger U.S. dollar increases the relative competitiveness of the domestic Canadian packaged goods operation, as imports of competing products from the U.S. become less competitive, and exporting into the U.S. market becomes more attractive to the Company.

-During 2023, the Japanese yen, on average weakened relative to the Canadian dollar by 3.1%.
-In general, a weaker Japanese yen reduces export margins to Japan in the Company's fresh pork business.
+During 2024, the Japanese yen, on average weakened relative to the Canadian dollar by 5.8%.
+In general, a weaker Japanese yen reduces export margins to Japan in the Company's Pork Complex.

-The Company ultimately seeks to manage currency fluctuations through pricing, cost reduction, or investment in value-added products.
-The Company uses derivatives and other non-derivative financial instruments to manage its exposures to fluctuations in foreign exchange rates.
+The Company manages currency fluctuations through pricing, cost reduction, or investment in value-added products.
+The Company also uses derivatives and other non-derivative financial instruments to manage its exposures to fluctuations in foreign exchange rates.